ashishratre404/modern_portfolio/README.md

 The easiest way to this how work is to watch the series, but here the short version.

 1. Fork this repository, It will make a copy of this repository in your github account.
-2. Clone project in your local system, use command - `git clone https://github.com/<your username>/modern_portfolio.git`.
+2. Clone your fork, use command - `git clone https://github.com/<your username>/modern_portfolio.git`.
 3. Install the required packeges to run this project, use this command - `npm install`.
 4. Your good to go, you can run this project by using this command - `npm start`.